 Rules for Climbing the Lighthouse

-Visitors may only carry a camera to the top of the tower.
-(No water bottles, large purses/packs that do not leave your hands free.)
+- Visitors may only carry a camera to the top of the tower.

-Please lock your back packs and/or purses in the car if possible.
+- Please lock your backpacks and/or purses in your car if possible.

 Tip 1: Watch your step!

 Use caution, especially while climbing the tower stairs.
 Never walk backward, except for the top section at the tower which is ladder-like.
 The view is amazing looking downward to the ground level, please use the landings between ladder levels to enjoy the scenery.

 Due to the humidity during the summer season, many surfaces can become wet and slippery.
 Please wear proper shoes.
 Take your time ascending and descending the staircase.
 Use the landings to rest, hydrate, and get your bearings if needed.

 There are 78 steps from the floor of the tower to the top.
 The stairway ends with narrow curving ladder-like steps leading onto the top platform.
 If you have any health conditions that might impact your ability to climb, please don’t try it.
 If you do climb, take your time, use the handrail, and stop at the landings to rest.
 Drink plenty of liquids before, and after, you climb, so that you do not get overheated or light-headed.